...Highlights: shark action, dolphins, schooling fish & big pelagics...

 Trips either depart from Port Sudan or from Port Ghaleb in Egypt.
 Normally those from Port Sudan are shorter itineraries of 7 to 10 nights while those that leave from Egypt may be 13 nights.
 These trips also visit some of the dive sites on the Egyptian side of the marine border.

-Liveaboard diving safaris run all year round in Sudan, however, the conditions do differ from time to time throughout the year.
-Hammerhead season is said to be January to April, whereas manta lovers might plan for August to October.
+Liveaboard diving safaris in Sudan run from October to July, and the conditions do differ from time to time throughout the year.
+Hammerhead season at several of the premiere sites (Far North, Deep South, and Shaab Rumi and Jumna) is said to be December to July (peak: February to July), whereas manta lovers might plan for August-November.
 Most other sharks have no defined season and might be spotted at any time during the year.

 You can expect good visibility, usually in the 20 to 35m range, all year round although some sites have lower general visibility.
-The dry season (November to June) generally enjoys better visibility than the rainy season (May to October).
+February to May enjoys best visibility.

-Water and air temperatures peak between June and September when you can expect sea temperatures of 31 to 33°C. December to March see the coolest water ranging between 24 and 27°C. There is considerably less wind in the Sudanese Red Sea than to the north and consequently the surface conditions are generally calmer, although November to February are known to be the months with the most unsettled surface conditions.
+Water and air temperatures peak between June and September when you can expect sea temperatures of 31 to 33°C. December to March see the coolest water ranging between 24 and 27°C. There is considerably less wind in the Sudanese Red Sea than to the north and consequently the surface conditions are generally calmer, although November to February are known to be the months with the most unsettled surface conditions.has some useful information on the climate and water temperatures at Port Sudan.

 Depth: 5m - >40m